It’s no secret that status pages are an effective way to keep your customers informed.

 What They Do: Over 11,000 students study here and rely on various CMS, LMS, and communication services.

 What’s Great About Their Status Page?
 They have an extensive incident history with clear and detailed reports for past incidents.
-Users can filter incidents by component/service, which is beneficial if they wish to find any trends or consistency with past incidents.
+Users can filter incidents by component/service.
+This is beneficial if they wish to find any trends or consistency with past incidents.
+In terms of functionality, the status page example for MIT is similar to that of Harvard.
+They use the Statuspage by Atlassian too.

 Overall, their status page is informative and detailed when it comes to incidents and maintenance.
 However, their logo needs to be reduced in size, and a clear color scheme is needed.
 The services that they offer and monitor could also be more specific.